navforu/SampleJWTToken/README.md

 # SampleJWTToken
-C# code to generate JWT Token and validate
+Sample C# code to generate JWT Token and validate